Redth/PushSharp/README.md

 *********
 News
 ----
+**January 24, 2013** Another update, with Windows Phone 8 new tile templates, and some other general improvements!

 **January 23, 2013** New version with some substantial improvements to how Apple Notifications are processed :)

 **September 6, 2012** Blog Post: [The Problem with Apple's Push Notification Service...
 Solutions and Workarounds...](http://redth.info/the-problem-with-apples-push-notification-ser)